-Projects in today’s workplace are riddled with partially met milestones, unfinished tasks, and a general lack of follow-through as it relates to everyday work.
+Do you provide quality vs quantity at work?
+Projects in today’s workplace are riddled with partially met milestones, unfinished tasks, and a general lack of follow-through related to everyday work.
 Why?
-Why do we believe there is a positive correlation between the quantity of work performed and the quality of work performed?
+Why do we believe a positive correlation exists between the quality and quantity of work performed?
 Is it because we tell ourselves that staying busy must mean that we are doing quality work?
 Well, that is complete nonsense.
+Let’s look at the differences between quality and quantity of work.

 Now, more than in previous working generations, it has become imperative that we begin holding the quality of our work in high regard.